DavidResendizz/Caniuse/README.md

 How do?
 -------

-Install with `npm install -g caniuse-cmd`.
+Install with Snap typing `sudo snap install caniuse`.

 Then type things like this: